It's never too late to bloom ...

 'Legal battles, lapses of logic and the joys and fears of motherhood are explored in this astute, funny and moving novel of a woman learning how to let go' Daily Mail

 People aren't sure what to make of Susan Green - family and colleagues find her prickly and hard to understand, but Susan makes perfect sense to herself, and that's all she needs.

-At 45, she thinks her life is perfect, as long as she avoids her indolent brother, Edward.
-She has a flat which is ideal for one; a job that suits her passion for logic; and a personal arrangement providing cultural and other, more intimate, benefits.
+At 45, she thinks her life is perfect, as long as she avoids her feckless brother, Edward - a safe distance away in Birmingham.
+She has a London flat which is ideal for one; a job that suits her passion for logic; and a personal arrangement providing cultural and other, more intimate, benefits.

 Yet suddenly faced with the loss of her mother and, implausibly, with the possibility of becoming a mother herself, Susan's greatest fear is being realised: she is losing control.

 When she discovers that her mother's will inexplicably favours her brother, Susan sets out to prove that Edward and his equally feckless friend Rob somehow coerced this dubious outcome.
 But when problems closer to home become increasingly hard to ignore, she finds help in the most unlikely of places.

 This sparkling debut is a breath of fresh air with real heart and a powerful emotional punch.
 In Susan we find a character as exasperating and delightful as The Rosie Project's Don Tillman.
 An uncompromising feminist and a fierce fighter, it's a joy to watch her bloom.

 'Glorious...it twists and turns through human nature wonderfully' Kat Brown